typora/support.typora.io/_posts/how-to/2019-08-03-Older macOS Support.md

 typora-root-url: ../../
 ---

-The latest version of Typora supports macOS ≥ 10.14, for older macOS, 10.11 and 10.12 are not in active support.
-Support for macOS ≤ 10.10 has ended.
+The latest version of Typora supports macOS ≥ 11.0, for older macOS, support has ended.

 You could find and download available working versions here: